What Is Debt Consolidation and Do I Need to Do It?

 As the name implies, the idea behind debt consolidation is to collect all your debt in one place—that way you only have to keep track of payments to one institution.
 This can be done in a couple of ways.
 To start, there are lenders that focus specifically on offering debt consolidation loans.
 These loans will cover the amount you need to pay off your student and credit card debt, for instance, ideally at a lower interest rate.
 This is important as interest rates can add up over time, costing you more in the long run.

 Secondly, individuals can also employ this concept without going down the formal route of a debt consolidation loan.
-For instance, if you own a home, you can take out a loan against it specifically to pay out your other debts.
-However, this approach can be riskier as missing payments or defaulting on the loan could cost you your home.
+For instance, if you own a home, you can take out a HELOC specifically to pay out your other debts.
+Or, you can open a personal loan or lower-rate credit card and transfer your higher rate balances.

 Avoid getting yourself into credit card debt.Learn More